tourhunter-com/help-tourhunter-com/_articles-en/how_to_connect_a_custom_domain.md

 ## **Step 3**

-Fill the field "Your Domain Name".
+Fill out the field "Your Domain Name".

 The field may contain letters, numbers and special characters("-" and "_").
 The total domain name length is 255 characters.